Our Artists’ Reflections on Landscape

 Tom reconnected with his lifelong interest in Sculpture some years ago.
 He works from Studios in London and near Blythburgh, Suffolk.
 His pieces, usually displaying strong mark-making, are executed in clay and are generally figurative.

-“My proposal is to place two life sized Heads in strategic positions overlooking the Suffolk landscape.
-Both Heads are of Barrie Novell, a wonderful model and charming character who died in between the sittings.
-One head presents a wistful gaze, the other looking up to the heavens; appropriate under the circumstances.”
+Tom has placed two life-size heads looking over the Suffolk landscape.
+Both are of Barrie Novell, a wonderful model and charming character who died between sittings.
+One head is gazing wistfully; the other looks up to the heavens – appropriate under the circumstances.
+(London and Suffolk)